kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

 - [Eventing Manager](../evnt-architecture.md#eventing-manager): Reconciles on Subscriptions and creates a connection between subscribers and the Eventing backend.
 - [Eventing Publisher Proxy](../evnt-architecture.md#eventing-publisher-proxy): Reads the Subscriptions to find out how events are used for each Application.

+You must delete all Subscription CRs before you can delete the Eventing module.

 ## Sample Custom Resource

-This sample Subscription custom resource (CR) subscribes to an event called `order.created.v1`.
+This sample Subscription CR subscribes to an event called `order.created.v1`.

-> **WARNING:** Prohibited characters in event names under the **spec.types** property, are not supported in some backends.
-If any are detected, Eventing will remove them.
-Read [Event names](../evnt-event-names.md#event-name-cleanup) for more information.
-> [!NOTE]
-> Both, the subscriber and the Subscription, should exist in the same namespace.

 ```yaml
 apiVersion: eventing.kyma-project.io/v1alpha2